Petroleum industry applications

 Collect and analyze data directly on-site

-With over 20 years of providing industry leading XRF technology we hold a global client base ranging from universities, government agencies and private companies in the natural resource sectors.
-The Itrax Core Scanner as well as the Itrax XRF Scanner is used for petroleum related work.
+With over 20 years of providing the industry with leading XRF technology, we hold a global client base ranging from universities, government agencies and private companies in the natural resource sectors.

 Photo: Centre George Pompidou, Paris, France